Guided reading is an instructional practice or approach where teachers support a small group of students to read a text independently.

 - after reading discussion

-The main goal of guided reading is to help students use reading strategies whilst reading for meaning independently.
+The main goal of guided reading is to teach students to use strategies for reading that enable successful independent reading for meaning.

 Why use guided reading